-You’ll imitate God’s role as creator as you unveil stories of truth and beauty that point your audience to the fulfillment of all beauty and truth—Jesus Christ.
+As an artist, you’ll imitate God’s role as creator as you unveil stories of truth and beauty that point your audience to the fulfillment of all beauty and truth—Jesus Christ.
 You’ll study the power of drama to plant seeds of biblical truth in people’s hearts.
-Then you’ll develop biblical discernment and the skills to find and produce pieces that are appropriate for your audience.
+And more than that, you’ll develop biblical discernment and the skills to find and produce pieces that are appropriate for your audience.

-You’ll complement your theatre arts classes with BJU’s liberal arts and Bible core programs.
+You’ll complement your theatre arts classes with the BJU Core.
 English, history, economics, philosophy and other subjects will broaden your horizons and help you relate to more diverse audiences.
 Liberal arts also develop essential life skills—critical thinking, problem-solving, creativity and effective communication—that will help you adapt to any situation.

 Anne Cleland, ’10

 I look back on my training as a theatre major with great respect and thankfulness.

 Since graduating, I have had remarkable opportunities to direct productions, stage-manage for conferences, volunteer for play festivals, and currently intern for a contemporary non-profit theatre company.
 And these opportunities were made accessible to me because of excellent training and professionalism at BJU.